Top Ohio school board debates resolution blocking LGBTQ+ protections - NewsBreak

 Top Ohio school board debates resolution blocking LGBTQ+ protections

-COLUMBUS, Ohio ( WCMH ) — The Ohio Board of Education’s executive committee further considered a resolution Monday that could reject proposed federal protections for LGBTQ+ students.
+COLUMBUS, Ohio ( WCMH ) — The Ohio Board of Education’s executive committee further considered a resolution Monday that could reject proposed federal protections for LGBTQ+ students.‘Alarming’: Euclid police warn residents as reports of stolen checks increase

 The executive committee for Ohio’s top school board voted to schedule an additional meeting for Nov.
 14 to continue debating a resolution that opponents said could harm LGBTQ+ youth in the state.
 Committee members considered the resolution and a proposed amendment on Monday.

 Board member Brendon Shea wrote the resolution after changes were proposed in June to Title IX — a federal program protecting people from discrimination based on sex.
-The changes included protections against discrimination based on sexual orientation and gender identity.Man charged in fishing scandal facing local stalking charges
+The changes included protections against discrimination based on sexual orientation and gender identity.Two major Miami Valley hotels close down

 Board members voted to send the resolution to the executive committee after hours of public testimony during an Oct.
 12 meeting.
 Shea, of London, Ohio, introduced the resolution in September , titled the “Resolution to support parents, schools, and districts in rejecting harmful, coercive, and burdensome gender identity policies and to protect federal funding subject to Title IX.”